U081 – Scoring policy in multiple choice

 How many points does a student get when they mark certain answers in a multiple choice question with multiple correct answers?
 What is the total score of your question?
 You'll find out how it works in this article.

-This article specifically applies to the question types Text multiple choice / multiple answers question and Picture multi select question, both of which are found in the Quiz, Worksheet, and Split Worksheet widgets.
+This article specifically applies to the following question types of a Quiz, Worksheet, Video Quiz and Split Worksheet widget types:

 Let's assume an exercise where the question is: 'Which of the following are mammals?', and where the multiple choice options are: